The Travel Pledge- My Best Travel Tip!

 Our pledge sometimes works, sometimes doesn’t, but, it makes them laugh and think and try.
 It reminds them to be grateful for the experience and not to dwell on the negative.
 It attempts to make them think of the other members of our family and not just themselves.

 How do you get your kids in a travel mindset?
-Let me know what y’all think!
+How do you get your kids into a gratitude mindset?
+What’s your best travel with kids tip?
+Let me know what y’all think in the comments below!